16 of the weirdest transfers in English football history

 2. Kevin Keegan (Hamburg to Southampton)

-Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to Nottingham Forest, then captained England in the European Championship, before landing on the Hampshire coast
+Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to his former club Liverpool, then captained England in the European Championship, before landing on the Hampshire coast

 Today, swapping Hamburg for Southampton would represent a step up, but not in February 1980: Hamburg were defending their Bundesliga title while Saints were re-establishing themselves in the top flight.
 Keegan, meanwhile, had won his second consecutive Ballon d’Or with the German club by a landslide six weeks earlier.